-- 1) Funeral expenses paid out of your estate, - 2) Debts you owed at the time of death, and - The marital deduction (generally, the value of the property that passes from your estate to your surviving spouse).
+- Funeral expenses paid out of your estate, - Debts you owed at the time of death, - The marital deduction (generally, the value of the property that passes from your estate to your surviving spouse), and - The charitable deduction (generally, the value of the property that passes from your estate to the United States, any state, a political subdivision of a state, or to a qualifying charity for exclusively charitable purposes).

 More information.
-For more information on what is included in your gross estate and the allowable deductions, get Form 706 and its instructions.
+For more information on what is included in your gross estate and the allowable deductions, see Form 706 and Form 706-NA and their instructions.